tomstorey/m68k_bare_metal/README.md

 You'll then notice a file called `crt.o` in your project directory.
 This object file is needed by the linker, and is the first code that will execute when the system starts up. `crt0` is responsible for (in a standalone build) testing and zeroising RAM, copying the values of initialised variables into their appropriate memory locations, calling soft and hard initialisation hooks, and then jumps to your `main()` routine.
 In an application build, `crt0` only copies initialised variables into RAM, zeroises the .bss section (uninitialised variables) and jumps to `main()`.

 ### Linker script
 The default linker script configuration places ROM at address 0 with a size of 0x100000 (1 megabyte), and RAM at 0x100000 with a size of 0x100000.
+Space is also reserved for the stack which is initialised to the top of RAM, and all remaining space will be allocated to the heap.

-You may need to modify these values to suit your systems memory layout.
+You may need to modify these values to suit your system and application memory layout and requirements.
 If you do, be sure to `make clean` and rebuild your project to ensure that the new memory layout is updated in your binary.

 To do this, open `platform.ld` in your preferred editor, and look at the `base` and `sz` variables at the top of the file.
 Modify these as required.